ulab-team/ulabsite/content/authors/kjtzhao/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I am a lecturer at Manchester School of Architecture, Manchester Metropolitan University.
-I have an interdisciplinary background, combining a PhD in Tactical Urbanism from the University of Hong Kong (HKU), a Master of Urban Spatial Analytics from the University of Pennsylvania, and a Bachelor of Science in Landscape Architecture from the University of Wisconsin-Madison.
+bio: My research interest lies in the experimental urban practices that stimulates people-centric street creation.
+My ongoing research focuses on street experiments and their impact on Covid-19 pandemic-related urban life.
+As a lecturer at Manchester School of Architecture, I am developing research on urban mobility in northwestern UK cities.

 interests:
   - Street Experiment
   - Urban Experimentation
+  - People-centric streets
-  - Urban Design
+  - Urban sustainable mobility

 education:
   courses: